AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 We recommend checking with your current insurance provider first to see if it offers gap coverage as an add-on to your existing policy, as this will be the cheapest option.
 If it’s not available, we’ve rounded up the best insurance companies for gap insurance.

 Consider buying a stand-alone policy or getting a quote and seeing if it makes sense to switch your entire policy.
-Finally, you can buy gap insurance from the dealership or your lender, though this is the most expensive option.
+You can often purchase gap insurance directly from a credit union, which may offer lower rates compared to dealerships or traditional insurers.
+Finally, you can buy gap insurance from the dealership, though this is the most expensive option.

 Best and Cheapest Companies

-GEICO, Mercury, USAA, and Progressive have some of the cheapest insurance in California for gap coverage.
+Mercury, USAA, and Progressive have some of the cheapest gap insurance in California.
 When shopping for any type of insurance, get a quote from at least three companies.

 It makes sense to purchase gap coverage if you owe more on your loan than your car is worth.
 California has enacted laws to protect consumers from predatory gap waivers, but you should still buy from an insurance provider rather than a dealer or lender to get the lowest prices.